Ijaz Ahmed (cricketer, born 1968): International centuries

+Post-retirement

 Coaching career

-In 2011, the PCB named Ijaz, then a fielding coach, as the national side's batting consultant for the upcoming tour of Zimbabwe.
+In 2011, the PCB named Ijaz, then a fielding coach, as the national team's batting consultant for the upcoming tour of Zimbabwe.
 He was later appointed assistant coach of the national team before the upcoming tour of Zimbabwe on request of team management.

 Ahmed was appointed as the coach of Pakistan's Under-19 cricket team on 20 October 2019.

 He has been the head coach for Lahore Qalandars in the Pakistan Super League.

 Controversies

 Fraud case

 In 2009, he was jailed for fake issuance of bank cheques.
 He was remanded for six weeks in jail and later received a bail.
 In 2012, a local court charged him with forgery.

 Racism against Pashtuns

 Ijaz Ahmed was heavily criticized by a large number of former cricket players, and journalists after he made racist remarks about the number of Pashtun players in the Pakistan cricket team, calling them illiterate and accusing them of not being able to handle pressure because of their upbringing on a talk show in ARY channel.